Marlene Schwartz

 About Marlene

-Schwartz's research focuses on changing environmental contributors of childhood obesity and poor diet.
-Overarching themes in Schwartz's writings include testing (a) strategies to improve the school nutrition environment and students diets through local, state and federal policy; (b) interventions to improve the nutrition profile of products available in the charitable food system; and (c) multi-sector community-level interventions to decrease sugary drink consumption.
-Schwartz has served as a consultant with local, state, and national groups working to improve nutrition in schools and the charitable food system.
+Schwartz's research focuses on changing the environmental contributors to childhood obesity and poor diet.
+Overarching themes in Schwartz's writings include (a) improving school nutrition and students' diets through local; state and federal policies; (b) boosting the nutritional quality of products available in the charitable food system; and (c) decreasing sugary drink consumption through multi-sector community-level interventions.
+Schwartz has consulted nationally with the White House; Centers for Disease Control; National Academy of Medicine; Feeding America; the Robert Wood Johnson Foundation as well as many state and local agencies.

 Contributions